Last updated: August 3, 2026

 Users maintain full control over their data:

-OAuth permissions can be revoked at any time from Google Account security settings
+OAuth permissions can be revoked at any time from Google Account security settings; Google Workspace administrators can revoke domain-wide delegation in the Google Admin console

 Connected integrations can be disabled within Internode